-How do you lighten the burden on your mind and finances alike?
+Now, after all that holiday cheer, comes the reality check.
 We asked JR Shaw School of Business instructor and certified financial planner Tannya McBride (Bachelor of Applied Finance ’07) about dealing with the lump of coal that is holiday debt, and how to handle the job of refilling Santa’s sleigh next December.

 Tackle the worst bill first, and fast

 “I recommend to start by paying whatever [debt has] the highest interest rate,” says McBride.
 “And pay as much as you can.”

 She makes her case with calculations.
 Say there's $1,500 is sitting on a credit card with 19% interest and that you pay only the minimum $25 per month.

 “That would take you 191 months to pay back.
 That’s 16 years.
 And in that time, the interest that you’re paying is $3,267."

 “That would take you 191 months to pay back.
 That’s 16 years."

 The reason for the ballooning balance is twofold.
 First, of that $25, only $0.25 goes toward the principle; the rest services interest.
 Second, interest compounds.
 That 19% is applied not just to the original debt but to the interest accrued each month as well.

 Boost your payments to $50 and the pay period drops to 42 months – or just three more Christmases.
 Try for a year at $138 per month instead, McBride advises, which will keep the interest to a total of $159.

 If what you owe is spread across several credit cards, consider rolling them into a single debt.